 - We need to check the road signs (our schedules and to-do lists) to find times when we’ll get to refuel.
 Where in your schedule do you have margin to build in an activity that rejuvenates you?
 If the answer is none then you need to go back to your map and rearrange your road trip (see some of my previous posts on perfectionism, work-life balance, and exhaustion)

 - We need to plan on refueling at those stops so that we don’t inadvertently run out of gas.
-Plan in to your schedule those times to rejuvenate.
+Schedule times to rejuvenate.
 Maybe it means not bringing work home with you on weekends so that you can completely use the weekend to refuel.
 Or maybe it means planning a weekly hobby or event on Wednesday nights so you can have a mid-week refueling stop.

 Happy teachers take time to rejuvenate and refuel.
 They are mindful of their energy level throughout the week, anticipate times of drain, and take active steps to keep their tanks full so that they don’t sputter out of gas.

-There are going to be those moments.
-The moments that sneak up on us and we completely run out of gas.
+There are going to be moments that sneak up on us and we completely run out of gas.
 We are drained.
 We are burned out.

 That’s when you have to call for help.
 Sometimes we can’t even get ourselves off of the road and out of danger.
 So that’s when we have to be able to reach out to someone close to us and say “I’m out of gas, and I need help.”
 Close friends, family members, spouses, or even a coach can have this role for you.
-They will help you to find you way off the road so that you can get what you need before moving on.
+These allies can support you in getting what you need before moving on.

-If you are in that place, schedule a 15 minute call with me to see if coaching could help you.
+If you are in that place, schedule a short 15-30 minute call with me to see if coaching could help you.